bentay85/speech2speech_ai/README.md

 ## Introduction
-This project implements a pipecat pipeline that runs a speech to specch AI with a vision component.
+This project implements a pipecat pipeline that runs a speech to speech AI with a vision component.
 The AI can see your webcam feed and interact based on the image taken right after you end your speech.
 It runs fully in Windows with [UV](https://github.com/astral-sh/uv/releases) and [LM Studio](https://lmstudio.ai/) installed.
 ## Project Folder
 Clone the repository and change directory into the project folder.